 Students are also expected to take an active role in the busy life of the school, further enhancing their appreciation of the theatre and gaining responsibility.
-The Performing Arts Faculty is very active, with an annual whole-school musical production at Ulverston's Coronation Hall, a Primary Schools' Pantomime, written and directed by the sixth form, workshop performances, lower school drama clubs that students can assist with and also have the opportunity to be paid to help run our Primary Drama Club.
+The Performing Arts Faculty is very active, with an annual whole-school musical production at Ulverston's Coronation Hall, a Primary Schools' Pantomime, written and directed by the sixth form, workshop and studio performances.
+Sixth form students are also encouraged to enrol for the Trinity College London Drama exams that we offer at UVHS, too.